 The Controller reduced indirect costs claimed by \$157,273 for fiscal years 2000-2001 and 2001-2002.
-Indirect cost rates of 47.3 percent for fiscal year 2000-2001 and 47.8 percent in fiscal year 2001-2002 were used by the claimant in those years.
-The Controller did not accept claimant's calculation of its indirect cost rate for these fiscal years as claimant failed to use one of the two options provided in the claiming instructions for calculating indirect costs; either the OMB Circular A-21 or the state's methodology in Form FAM-29C.
-The Controller recalculated indirect costs for these two fiscal years using the claimant's federally approved rate of 30percent, which was federally approved during the audit period and correctly used by the claimant in the fiscal year 1999-2000 reimbursement claim.77
+Indirect cost rates of 47.3 percent for fiscal year 2000-2001 and 47.8 percent in fiscal year 2001-2002 were used by the claimant to claim reimbursement for indirect costs.
+The Controller states that it did not accept claimant's calculation of its indirect cost rate for these fiscal years because claimant had a federally approved indirect cost rate of 30 percent and did not use that rate but instead used a rate calculated by an outside consultant that resulted in excessive claims for indirect costs.
+82 The Controller recalculated indirect costs for these two fiscal years using the claimant's federally approved rate of 30 percent, which was correctly used by the claimant in the fiscal year 1999-2000 reimbursement claim.
+83